 Walk to Your Destination

-One of my top tips for getting outside more is to walk to more places.
+One of my top tips to spend more time outside is to walk to places.

 You don’t need to live in a metro area, like New York City, to be able to walk places.
 Can you safely walk to a grocery store, library, or even to get coffee?
-This helps change up the walks and combat that sense of rushing we so often feel with kids and other responsibilities.
+We clock dozens of hours each year by choosing to walk instead of drive.

 Take Family Vacations That Focus on Outdoor Adventures